The Big Picture: What Are Natural Climate Solutions & Why Are They Important?

 Making Sense of the Science: An article by the Environmental & Energy Study Institute details what biochar is, the benefits of applying biochar — including climate mitigation and resilience benefits and improved crop yields — and details federal programs that support biochar.
 Nature4Climate’s biochar page explains what biochar is and the impact it can have on global emissions.
 The Climate Action Reserve is currently working on a protocol that would allow for the sale of carbon credits based on the production and use of biochar.
 An article on the U.S. Nature4Climate blog, Sequestering Carbon Through Conversion and Community Burning: Converting Forest Fuels to Biochar, highlights a project undertaken by the Lands Council and Kalispel Tribe to turn slash piles produced by forest thinning efforts into biochar, which can be applied to agricultural soils to improve water holding capacity and increase carbon sequestration.

-• Long-Rooted Perennial Crops
+Long-Rooted Perennial Crops

 The Science: Long-rooted perennial crops have the potential to store significantly more carbon in the soil than other crops.
 The World Resources Institute’s CarbonShot report suggests that investing in the development of these crops could serve as an important agricultural carbon solution, but that challenges exist in maintaining crop yields and taste.
 The Land Institute (TLI) is working to overcome these challenges through the development of Kernza, a long-rooted perennial grain crop that stores significantly more carbon in the soil than other crops.
-Last year, they released a white paper – “Perennializing Grain Crop Agriculture: A Pathway for Climate Change Mitigation & Adaption” – that analyzes both the benefits and challenges of scaling up perennial grain crops.
+In 2020, they released a white paper – “Perennializing Grain Crop Agriculture: A Pathway for Climate Change Mitigation & Adaption” – that analyzes both the benefits and challenges of scaling up perennial grain crops.
 New research by scientists in China suggests that perennial rice also offers the potential for significant carbon sequestration.

 Making Sense of the Science: The Land Institute’s website provides a good high-level summary of the role perennial crops can play in addressing environmental problems, including climate change.
 TLI’s Kernza website provides additional resources for a variety of stakeholders to learn more about the grain.
 A recent article in the Washington Post profiles The Land Institute’s efforts to develop Kernza and their partnerships with farmers to plant the grain on working farms, through the perspective of the reporter’s experience in making a loaf of Kernza-based bread.
 A blog article by The Land Institute summarizes the work being done in China to research the climate mitigation potential of perennial rice.